apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 The above lines do not deserve a lot of explanation.
 As you have probably guessed, `Len(INPUT_SEQ)` computes the length of the input sequence.

+[^assignment-order]: It is important to know that TLA+ does not impose any particular order of evaluation for `/\`.
+However, both Apalache and TLC evaluate some expressions of the form `x = e` in the initialization predicate as assignments.
+Hence, it is often a good idea to think about `/\` as being evaluated from left to right.

 **Update variables.** Having done all the preparatory work, we are now ready to specify the behavior in lines 5 and 16 of `binarySearch`.